shobrook/weightgain/README.md

 **Train an adapter for _any_ embedding model in under a minute.**

 The best embedding models are locked behind an API (OpenAI, Cohere, Voyage, etc.) and can't be fine-tuned.
 To get around this, you can train an adapter.
-This is a matrix of weights you can multiply your embeddings by to optimize them for retrieval over your specific data.
+This is a matrix of weights you can multiply embeddings by to optimize them for retrieval over your specific data.

 `weightgain` lets you train an adapter in a couple lines of code, even if you don't have a dataset.